JohnVinyard/matching-pursuit/experiments/e_2023_11_6/readme.md

 arbitrarily-complex resonance model

 # Things Yet to Try
-- ~~there is currently no path for the resonance without being convolved with the impulse!~~
-- try delay-like resonances again if still getting detuned piano sound
+- ~~try delay-like resonances again if still getting detuned piano sound~~
+   - while slower to train, it results in less noise/aliasing and sounds nicer overall
-- consider a single, time-varying coarse-grained frequency-domain filter applied _after_ the mixture
+- consider a single, time-varying coarse-grained frequency-domain filter applied _after_ the mixture.
-- ~~more complex/varied waveforms~~
-- ~~log cumsum for more dynamic resonance/damping~~
-- ~~coarse-grained, time-varying frequency domain filter (start with a single/static frequency-domain filter)~~
-   - **This one makes and immediately noticeable difference**: also after limiting the frame-rate of the mixture
-- ~~resonance should be applied _after_ the mixture, not independently to each~~
+   If we think of this resonance as the instrument body, it makes sense that it would change shape uniformly, and not vary wildly as the string or tube changes shape

 # Overshoot